Thanks for stopping by and taking the time to find out more about what makes this creative brain of mine tick.

 Not long after publishing Rabbit’s Big Idea in 2015, I really started to get back into painting.
 I took part in an online challenge called The 100 Days Project and did a painting a day for 100 days.
 This was the launch of my art career.

 I began to sell my work, which was a thrill beyond words.
-I decided to quit my part time job (sorry Sibylle) and focus more on my painting.
+I decided to quit my part time job and focus more on my painting.
 I was dabbling between acrylic and watercolour, but soon realised that my heart truly lies with watercolour.

 HALL OF FAME